Jonny5-5/flutter-sound-stream/README.md

 # sound_stream

+\- With changes by Jonathan de Gaston.
+Fixing bugs and catering to my needs.

 _This plugin is still in early development stage_

 A Flutter plugin started from my own needs: Stream audio data from Mic and data to Audio engine without using a file.
 We can use it to stream audio via network or use it with STT/TTS functions.